 - Richard Hudnut Pharmacy established (N.Y.C.).

 - Eugene Rimmel incorporates as a limited liability company.

 - Beiersdorf sold to Oscar Troplowitz.

-- Clinton Pharmaceutical Company reorganises and becomes Bristol-Myers Co.
+- Clinton Pharmaceutical Company reorganises and becomes the Bristol-Myers Company

 - Alexandre-Napoléon Bourjois builds factory in Pantin.